Wiktor124/events-site/README.md

-# This just to save time
+# You should run the next command to watch css styles
+1. npm run sass